-Ask the group where conflict might arise with SBMCs - between members and between SBMCs and others.
+Ask the group where conflict might arise with SBMCs - between members and between SBMCs and others, parents and teachers or between the school and community.
 Take suggestions from the group and write them onto a flipchart.
 Ask for details, explanations, examples, etc.